mayracu/reading-notes/code201/201class1.md

 ### How can you add JavaScript to an HTML document?

 JavaScript can be added to an HTML document using an external file or using JavaScript internally in the HTML file.

+## Things I want to know more about

+I'd like to know more about APIs and Third Party APIs.

 *References:*